alpaca-lang/alpaca/Tour.md

 # User Defined Types:  ADTs<a id="sec-5" name="sec-5"></a>

-Explicit type specifications for variables and functions is a planned feature for version 0.3.0.
-Specifying new types as ADTs is an existing feature and they will also be inferred correctly.
-Here's a simple polymorphic option type:
+We can currently specify new types by combining existing ones, creating [algebraic data types (ADTs)](https://en.wikipedia.org/wiki/Algebraic_data_type).
+These new types will also be inferred correctly, here's a simple example of a broad "number" type that combines integers and floats:

+    // a union:
+    type number = int | float

+We can also use "type constructors" and type variables to be a bit more expressive.
+Type constructors start with an uppercase letter (e.g. `Like` `These`) and can have a single associated value.
+Type variables start with a single apostrophe like 'this.
+Here's a simple example of an option type that's also polymorphic/generic (like lists and maps):

+    /* `Some` has a single associated value, `None` stands alone.
+Note that we have the type variable 'a here that lets us be particular about which items in the type's members are polymorphic.
+    */
     type opt 'a = Some 'a | None

-    //here's a map "get value by key" function that uses the new `opt` type: map_get key the_map =
+    /* Here's a map "get value by key" function that uses the new `opt` type.
+       It's polymorphic in that if you give this function a `map string int` and a string for `key`, the return type will be an `opt int`.
+If you instead give it a `map atom (list string)` and an atome for the key, the return type will be `opt list string`.
+    */
+    map_get key the_map =
       match the_map with
           #{key => value} -> Some value